This blog post is all about the Kandy to Ella train in Sri Lanka.

 Third Class Unreserved: Also the same as second class unreserved but more chaotic, less spacious and the option chosen by most locals, so it will be busy.

-5. Pack essentials
+5. Pack Essentials

 If possible, I would recommend to pack light and only bring what you need.
-The trains can get very packed and the less you have, the easier you will find it.
-Obviously, if you are backpacking around Sri Lanka like we were, then this might not be possible.
+The Kandy to Ella train can get very packed and the less you have, the easier you will find it.

 There is no real etiquette when it comes to luggage storage.
 If you see a gap above you, store your bag as soon as possible.
 If not, put it on the floor by your feet and people will walk around it.
 Some travellers even use their bags as seats in the doorways.

-6. Positivity is key
+6. Positivity is Key

 It’s all about mindset.
 Don’t forget you are currently travelling through the stunning country of Sri Lanka!

-7. Timing is key
+7. Timing is Key

-You’ll also have to factor in time to purchase tickets and for any rush hour traffic from your accommodation.
 Note that the day starts very early in Sri Lanka because of the heat.
 You may be used to rush hour being from 8-9am at home, but Sri Lanka’s rush hour begins at 7am, if not earlier.

 You’ve more than likely seen the very cool photos and videos of people hanging from the moving train.
 Sri Lanka’s health and safety is pretty relaxed, so no one is going to stop you from putting your head out of the window.
 Or sitting with your legs outside of the train, or even hanging your body out of the door.
 All whilst the train is moving at full speed!